jimweller/github-utils/README.md

 Where

-- {type} is one of fix, feat or release
+- {type} is one of fix, feat, release, chore, etc.
 - {jira-card} is the name of a card like enbl-304
 - {more-text-description} is narrative about what you are doing like update thing-one to make thing-two do thing-three